ligato/docs/docs/tutorials/02_plugin-deps.md

 }
 ```

-You can embed it into your HelloWorld plugin:
+Add `PluginDeps` to your HelloWorld plugin:

 ```go
 type HelloWorld struct {